All Episodes

 I do.

-You you you're not the party that should be guilty here.
+You're not the party that should be guilty here.

-No, but it you have to understand that when I go on my social media every single day, people sit there and tell me that I'm no better than the pedophiles themselves because I won't just name names because I won't throw myself under the bus and leave myself hung out to dry.
+No, but you have to understand that when I go on my social media every single day, people sit there and tell me that I'm no better than the pedophiles themselves because I won't just name names because I won't throw myself under the bus and leave myself hung out to dry.

-That's what they expect of me.
+That's what they expect of me, and it's wrong.

 It's wrong, but I have to deal with this every day.

-Look at it, I'm not trying to hide anything.
+Look, I'm not trying to hide anything.

 I'm the most vocal person in Hollywood.